z-rated/zagat-reviews/README.md

 },

 ### UPDATE request
-The /UPDATE request changes the data for an existing restaurant
+The /UPDATE request changes the review data for an existing restaurant
 * Send the specific id of restaurant from the endpoint and send new data in request body
 * Query the database to update the data sent for the restaurant corresponding to the id

 ### DELETE request
 The /DELETE request deletes an existing restaurant from the database
 * Send the specific id of restaurant from the endpoint
-* Query the database to delete the restaurant corresponding to the id
+* Query the database to delete the review of restaurant corresponding to the id

 ### CREATE request
-The /CREATE request
+The /CREATE request adds new reviews to an restaurant without reviews
+* Send the specific id of restaurant from the endpoint and the new review data in request body
+* Query the database to create a new id with the sent data